timcera/dapclient/docs/handlers.rst

 SQLite
 ~~~~~~

 This is a handler very similar to the SQL handler.
-The major difference is that data and metadata are all contained in a single ``.db`` SQLite file.
-Metadata is stored as JSON in a table called ``attributes``, while data goes into a table ``data``.
+The major difference is that
+data and metadata are all contained in a single ``.db`` SQLite file.
+Metadata
+is stored as JSON in a table called ``attributes``, while data goes into
+a table ``data``.

-The handler was created as a way to move sequential data from one server to another.
-It comes with a script called ``freeze`` which will take an Opendap dataset with sequential data and create a ``.db`` file that can be served using this handler.
+The handler was created as a way to move sequential data from one server to
+another.
+It comes with a script called ``freeze`` which will take an Opendap
+dataset with sequential data and create a ``.db`` file that can be served using
+this handler.
 For example:

 .. code-block:: bash

     $ freeze http://opendap.ccst.inpe.br/Observations/PIRATA/pirata_stations.sql

-This will creata file called ``pirata_stations.db`` that can be served using the SQLite handler.
+This will create file called ``pirata_stations.db`` that can be served using
+the SQLite handler.